 Ph.D. students in civil and environmental engineering, are scheduled to take the preliminary exam no later than after two semesters of course work at Rice.
 A student who passes the written and oral part of the preliminary exam becomes eligible for taking the qualifying exam.

 The qualifying examination is administered by the doctoral committee after students develop a research proposal to demonstrate their preparation for the proposed research and identify any areas requiring additional coursework or study.
 As part of the advanced degree training, we also may require students to assist the faculty in undergraduate courses and laboratory instruction.

-Core Courses - Course requirements are stipulated to prepare and train students for rigorous and high-quality education, research and practice.
-These courses, usually completed within the first two years of graduate school, are designed to train and test the student's aptitude for higher level thinking, problem-solving and independent research.
+Core Courses - Course requirements are stipulated to prepare and train students for rigorous and high quality education, research, and practice.
+These courses, usually completed within the first two years of graduate school, are designed to train and test the student's aptitude for higher level thinking, problem solving, and independent research.
 Core courses also contribute breadth beyond minimum competency as civil and environmental engineers.
+The students are expected to strive for breadth and depth in core course selection, by working with their advisor and preliminary examination committee, and ensure that minimum core competency expectations are met.
 A minimum grade of B- must be achieved for each of these core courses, as well as a minimum average GPA of 3.0.

 For the CE sub-track, Ph.D. students should take at least six of the following 16 courses:

 CEVE 531 Reinforced Concrete Buildings